matteosecli/Ulysses-doc/doc/source/how-to-use-ulysses.rst

 .. data:: [optional] --mem-per-cpu=<value>

    Amount of memory per CPU (thread).
-Refer to the table in :ref:`Partitions` for the limits.
+Default value: :code:`512mb`; refer to the table in :ref:`Partitions` for the limits.
    Incompatible with ``--mem``.

    Example: